Why are we so interested in working with text?

 It's important to realize that the result of concatenating two strings together is itself a string.
 So it's perfectly OK to use a concatenation inside a

 print("Hello" + " " + "world")

-As we’ll see in the rest of the book, using one tool inside another is quite a common thing to do in Python.
+As we'll see in the rest of these pages, using one tool inside another is quite a common thing to do in Python.